jazzminsharee/code_refactor/README.md

 # code_refactor

-## purpose
+## Purpose

-This project is designed to refactor html (and semantic tags for accessibility.)
+This project is designed to refactor html for accessibility, and organize both the css styling and html files.

 Here is the link to the live website!
 [Horiseon](https://jazzminsharee.github.io/code_refactor/)